johnalison/obsidian-notes/Journal/11 April 2025 Friday.md

 - AE Debugging skims
 - [x] Send thesis
 - JA:  `_____ `
-- SM: Still not getting it....
+- SM: Still not getting it

 ## Chat with Roy about [[Track Fitting Degrees of Freedom]]